siddharthborderwala/netflix-search-engine/README.md

 The aim is to build a search engine for netflix shows, based on topics learnt throughout the information retrieval course and some concepts of natural language processing.

+This project is also an example of domain-specific information retrieval, as while creating the IR system, I took into account the kind of data present in the CSV file and the kinds of queries a user may make.

 ## Usage

 First clone the repo and using `pip` install all the dependencies as mentioned in [requirements.txt](./requirements.txt) in a virtual environment.